Pastors experience deep frustration and confusion when their churches stop growing.

 As we get comfortable we realise we have more to lose so we’re less likely to ‘bet the farm.’

-We cultivate our land rather than explore uncharted territory.
+The cultivation of our land is a priority rather than explore uncharted territory.

-We pave our roads rather than forge new paths.
+We pave well worn roads rather than forge new paths.

 We till our known soil rather than plough new fields.